What the hell is going on between Donald Trump and an alleged war criminal in Libya?

 “It’s Turkey’s Libya Now,” read the headline on a briefing posted by the European Council on Foreign Relations.

 The timing of Trump’s call to Erdogan suggests it was a reaction to these recent battlefield results.
-Libya is a mess, a deeply complicated proxy war between autocratic states.
+Libya is a mess, a failed state ruptured by a deeply complicated proxy war between autocratic leaders.
 But the president seems to prefer one side.

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.